Submit to a daily practice.

 Use Positive Affirmations

 Positive affirmations are also a useful tool to start a practice.
 This strategy consists in repeating to yourself sentences that make you feel good and counteract negative beliefs.
 Use this link to find some examples of affirmations written by Louise Hay, a very well-known teacher in this field.
 You can personalize them, depending on what resonates with you.
 A possibility is also to write these sentences in small pieces of paper and hang them at home where you can see them often, for example on a mirror.
-Since over time you want to go to a deeper level than your thinking mind, I would recommend associating positive affirmations to another practice, choose one from the list above.
+Remember to use phrases that feel true to you.
+For example, if you are afraid of failing, instead of using I am sure I will succeed, you might try with I am resilient enough to face this challenge.
+Since over time you want to move to a deeper level than your thinking mind, I would recommend associating positive affirmations to another practice, choose one from the list above.

 What happens if you skip one day?
 It is important to avoid beating yourself up.
-Always keep in mind that these practices are not meant to increase your inner critic.
+These practices are not meant to increase your inner critic.
 Quite the opposite.
-So if it happens, just accept it and start again the following day 🙂 What is really important is your commitment to it.
+So if you miss it once, just accept it and start again the following day 🙂 What is really important is your commitment to it.

 Are you willing to invest some time every day to reconnect to yourself and feel more joyful?
 Does any of the options above resonate with you?